NixOS/nix/doc/manual/src/expressions/language-values.md

     floating point number will have a floating point number as a result.

   - *Paths*, e.g., `/bin/sh` or `./builder.sh`.
 A path must contain at
-    least one slash to be recognised as such; for instance, `builder.sh` is not a path\[1\].
+    least one slash to be recognised as such.
+For instance, `builder.sh` is not a path: it's parsed as an expression that selects the attribute `sh` from the variable `builder`.
 If the file name is relative, i.e., if it does not begin with a slash, it is made absolute at parse time relative to the directory of the Nix expression that contained it.
 For instance, if a Nix expression in `/foo/bar/bla.nix` refers to `../xyzzy/fnord.nix`, the absolute path is `/foo/xyzzy/fnord.nix`.

     If the first component of a path is a `~`, it is interpreted as if the rest of the path were relative to the user's home directory.